Naedim/test-boilerplate/README.md

 ## Start the backend

-Run `npx nx serve backend` to start the development server.
+Run `npx nx serve backend` or `npx nx start backend` to start the development server.
 Happy coding!
-Run `npx nx start backend` to start the development server.
-Happy coding!

 ## Start the frontend

-Run `npx nx serve backend` to start the development server.
-Happy coding!
 Run `npx nx start frontend` to start the development server.
 Happy coding!

 ## Build for production